-Structured argumentation \cite{Besnard01,Modgil13,Dung09,Garcia04} is an approach to construct an argumentation from a given conflicting knowledge base, based on premise-conclusion-oriented argument construction rules as well as on the notion of conflict that derives from logical contradiction and its close proxies.
-Hence, within the constructed argumentation it is possible to determine the semantics of an attack.
-However, structured argumentation modelling cannot normally retain the rhetoric intention of a given argumentation, for it fixes a specific form that an argument must take and the specific condition of a conflict, too, as to when an argument can be considered attacking an argument at all.
-More restrictions on the form of an argument and of a conflict mean that an argumentation to be modelled in structured argumentation can go through a heavy pre-screening leading to any of: elimination of expressed attacks (if they do not conform to the logical contradiction and its close proxies); addition of unexpressed attacks (if they are inferred from the knowledge base); and addition of premises and/or conclusion (if a statement in the modelled argumentation is not already in the specified premise-conclusion form).
-This is rather problematic: first for an agile modelling of rhetoric argumentations, say those on SNS such as \mbox{YouTube}, \mbox{Twitter} and \mbox{Reddit}, since it is time-consuming to apply the structure argumentation convention to mold the shape of raw SNS argumentations; second for the difficulty of reacting to changes to the knowledge base, since construction of an argumentation is coupled with it and modelling of arguments must naturally be done anew at each such update; and lastly for ensuring impartiality of the pre-screening \cite{Hunter07}: once again the entire argumentation modelling must be done anew in case it is found to be biased.
-Fragile formal grounds were also noted \cite{Amgoud12}.
+However, structured argumentation formalisms do not always retain the rhetorical intention of a given argumentation, for they fix a specific form that an argument must take on and the specific condition of a conflict, too, as to when an argument can be considered attacking an argument at all.
+More restrictions on the form of an argument and of a conflict mean that an argumentation to be modelled in structured argumentation formalisms can go through a heavy pre-screening leading to any of the following. \begin{itemize} \item elimination of expressed attacks if they do not conform to the logical contradiction and its proxies recognised as a conflict in structured argumentation formalisms. \item addition of unexpressed attacks if they are inferred from the knowledge base. \item addition of premises \citep{Hunter22} and/or conclusion if a statement in the argumentation to be modelled is not already in the specified premise-conclusion form. \end{itemize} This is rather problematic: first for agile modelling of rhetorical argumentations, say those on SNS (such as \mbox{YouTube}, \mbox{Twitter} and \mbox{Reddit}), since it is time-consuming to apply the structured argumentation convention to mould the shape of raw argumentations on SNS; second for the difficulty of reacting to changes to the knowledge base, since the formal construction of argumentation is coupled with it and modelling of arguments must naturally be done anew at each such update; and then for ensuring the impartiality of pre-screening \citep{Hunter07}: once again the entire argumentation modelling must be done anew in the case it is found to be biased.